Ethical Obligations and Professional Responsibilities for Individuals Registered as Trainers with the Aspire Registry

 I will:

-- Maintain an active status with Aspire by updating my Professional Profile on an annual basis.
+- Maintain an active status with the Aspire Registry by updating my Aspire individual and trainer profile annually.

 - Maintain an active email address that is registered in my name and will not use general company email addresses for Aspire event review correspondence.

-- Report any planned changes to a Registered or Quality Assured training prior to the scheduled event.
-Changes include, but are not limited to, cancellations or changes in dates and/or trainers.
-I will also report any unexpected changes that occur during my workshop/training on the next business day.
-Unexpected changes include, but are not limited to, illness of the trainer causing an early release, other unforeseen emergencies that prevent the workshop/training from being carried out in its entirety, etc.
+- Report on any planned changes to a Registered or Quality Assured training course prior to the scheduled event.
+Changes may include cancellations or changes in dates and/or trainers.
+I will also report on any unexpected changes that occur during my workshop/training on the next business day.
+Unexpected changes include, but are not limited to, the illness of the trainer causing an early release, other unforeseen emergencies that prevent the workshop/training from being carried out in its entirety, etc. In such instances, I will notify all registered participants.

-- Advertise a course or workshop as Quality Assured or Registered only after obtaining an Aspire code.
+- Advertise a course or workshop as Quality Assured or Registered only after obtaining an Aspire Event ID.

-- Educate myself to the best of my ability about Aspire and New York Works for Children in order to accurately and supportively present information to participants.
+- Educate myself to the best of my ability about the Aspire Registry and New York Works for Children to accurately and effectively present information to participants.

-- Cover the content registered and will not use training time to conduct business (e.g. staff meetings, scheduling, personnel issues, etc).
+- Cover the content registered and not use training time to conduct business (i.e., staff meetings, scheduling, personnel issues, etc.).

 - Ensure that the length of my training is consistent with the number of hours reviewed.